Infant cognitive development: Adaptive nature of cognitive immaturity

+A hypothesis of pre-perceptual multimodal integration explains an adaptive nature of cognitive development and converges two competing naturalist and constructivist viewpoints about cognition.
+According to the hypothesis, mental processes such as perception, attention, memory, and awareness begin with the association of affective cues with stimuli responsible for triggering the neuronal pathways of simple reflexes.
+This pre-perceptual multimodal integration can succeed owing to neuronal coherence in mother-child dyads beginning from pregnancy.
+According to professor Igor Val Danilov, the natural neurostimulation of the mother's heart on the embryonal nervous system ensures the balanced development of the embryo's nervous system with the necessary cognitive functions.
+Electromagnetic properties of the mother's heart and its interaction with the mother's own and fetal nervous system (physical laws of electromagnetic interference) form neuronal coherence in the mother-fetus bio-system, providing the template beginning from pregnancy.
+The cognitive-reflex stimuli conjunctions form simple innate neuronal assemblies, shaping the cognitive neuronal patterns in statistical learning that, as empirical evidence showed, are continuously connected with the neuronal pathways of reflexes.

-Development is typically considered to be something progressive, as we age we move from more simple to more complex structures or behaviours.
+Development is typically considered to be something progressive: as we age we move from more simple to more complex structures or behaviors.
 This causes us to interpret early or immature forms of cognition as incomplete forms of the adult model.
 This does not always hold true.
 Immature forms of development can serve some function of their own, as it adapts for the current environment of the infant.
 For example, infant's relatively poor perceptual skills protect their nervous system from undergoing sensory overload.
 The fact that infants have slow information processing prevents them from establishing intellectual habits early in their lives that would cause problems later in life, as their environments are significantly different.
-From this it could be argued that infants and young children's cognitive and perceptual abilities, might be designed to be suited to their needs at that particular time in their lives rather than incomplete versions of the more sophisticated models possessed in adults.

-Hanus Papousek (1977), looked at the concept that learning at an early stage of development may not be beneficial to the infant if it creates overstimulation.
+From this it could be argued that infants and young children's cognitive and perceptual abilities might be designed to be suited to their needs at that particular time in their lives rather than incomplete versions of the more sophisticated models possessed in adults.
+Hanus Papousek (1977) looked at the concept that learning at an early stage of development may not be beneficial to the infant if it creates overstimulation.
 In an experiment he conditioned infants to turn their heads to the sound of a buzzer.
-The training for the task, began either at birth or at 31 or at 44 days.
+The training for the task began either at birth or at 31 or at 44 days.
 He discovered that infants took many more trials and days to learn the task if they learned from birth than the infants who learned later.

-Infants need stimulation, however, if stimulation is too great than it could distract infants and young children from other tasks, and replace other, more crucial activities to their development such as social interaction.
+Infants need stimulation, but if stimulation is too great, it could distract infants and young children from other tasks, and replace other, more crucial activities to their development such as social interaction.